ROS 2 Tutorials

 Here is an explanation of the nodes:

 • The first node enables the crazyflie server, namely the python version (cflib) as that currently has logging enabled.
 This takes the crazyflies.yaml file you just edited and uses those values to set up the crazyflie.
+You might need to change some topic strings based on your Crazyflie name (/cf231 to something else)

 • The second node is a velocity command handler, which takes an incoming twist message, makes the Crazyflie take off to a fixed height and enables velocity control of external packages (you’ll see why soon enough).